ynyBonfennil/aws-iot-robot-connectivity-samples-rclcpp/README.md

 ![mqtt subscription](images/mqtt_subscription.png)
 You can now convert any ROS2 topic data and send it over as an MQTT topic over AWS IoT Core, with a thing transformation layer from ROS2 topic to JSON-formatted messages sent over an MQTT topic.

-### IoT Shadow Node
+## IoT Shadow Node

 This section shows how to create and interact with an IoT Core Named Shadow.
-The example node within subscribes to shadow changes and publishes them on a ROS topic, as well as exposing service calls for other ROS nodes to update the shadow.
+The example node subscribes to shadow changes and publishes a ROS2 topic, as well as exposing ROS2 service server to update the shadow.

 ![Shadow Node Block Diagram](images/shadow_node.png)

-This node is demonstrated using a safe cracker robot, as shown above.
-The robot is turning a dial on a safe, swapping between clockwise and counter-clockwise.
-A random number generator updates the shadow with the digit to turn the dial to, and the safe cracker robot listens for shadow updates and turns the dial to that digit.
+- `Shadow Node` is the node that synchronizes digit information with IoT Shadow on AWS.
+It also provides ROS2 service server to change the digit information from the robot side.
+It publishes a ROS2 topic message everytime the digit information is upated (regardless of through Iot Shadow or ROS2 service call).
+- `Digit Generator` is the node that updates the digit of Shadown Node with ROS2 service call
+- `Safe Cracker` is the node that subscribes ROS2 topic of Shadow Node and turn the dial on a safe

 The digit generator uses a service call to set the `desired` state.
-The shadow node listens to any shadow updates and publishes them on a ROS2 topic.
-The safe cracker robot subscribes to these updates, and uses a service call to set the `reported` state.
+The shadow node listens to any shadow updates and publishes a ROS2 topic.
+The safe cracker robot subscribes it and uses a service call to set the `reported` state.
 More information on shadow use is available later in this file.

+### 1. create a named shadow

 To set up this application, you first need to create a named shadow for the Thing.
 As environment variables are reused from the previous setup, it is recommended to reuse the terminal from the setup steps.
 Creating the shadow can be done as follows: